 All members of the Committee are independent including the Chair.
 The Board People & Remuneration Committee met five times during the Reporting Period and each member attended all meetings.
-The Board People & Remuneration Committee Terms of Reference are available at www.dexus.com/ boardcommittees
+The Board People & Remuneration Committee Terms of Reference are available at www.dexus.com/boardcommittees.

-The Chief Executive Officer and Executive General Manager, Customer and Marketing attend the Board People & Remuneration Committee meeting by invitation.
+The Chief Executive Officer, Chief Financial Officer and Head of People & Communities attend the Board People & Remuneration Committee meeting by invitation.

-It is the practice of the Board People & Remuneration Committee to meet without executives, and non-committee members are not in attendance when their own performance or remuneration is discussed.
+It is the practice of the Board People & Remuneration Committee to meet without executives for part of each meeting, and non-committee members are not in attendance when their own performance or remuneration is discussed.

-Details of the Group's remuneration framework for Executives, Non-Executive Directors and employees are set out in the Remuneration Report that forms part of the Directors' Report contained in the 2017 Dexus Annual Report starting on page 32.
+Details of the Group's remuneration framework for Executives, Non-Executive Directors and employees are set out in the Remuneration Report that forms part of the Directors' Report contained in the 2018 Dexus Annual Report starting on page 24.
 Policies and practices regarding the remuneration of Non-Executive Directors, Executive Directors and other executives are separately disclosed.
 There are no schemes for retirement benefits (other than compulsory contributions to superannuation) for Non-Executive Directors.